workwithmayuresh/SampleGitandLinuxProject/README.md

 demonstrating your ability to create branches, make changes, resolve conflicts, and collaborate with others in a Git-based environment.

 Project Goals:<br>
-1.Git Fundamentals: Gain practical experience with Git by performing basic version control operations such as cloning, branching, committing, and merging.<br>
+1.Git Fundamentals: Gain practical experience with Git by performing basic version control operations such as cloning, branching, committing, and merging.

-2.Collaboration: Simulate a collaborative workflow by making changes to a shared shell script file and managing potential conflicts when multiple contributors make changes concurrently.<br>
+2.Collaboration: Simulate a collaborative workflow by making changes to a shared shell script file and managing potential conflicts when multiple contributors make changes concurrently.

-3.Documentation: Practice good Git habits by creating informative commit messages and keeping a concise project README.<br>
+3.Documentation: Practice good Git habits by creating informative commit messages and keeping a concise project README.

 Features: